 DESCRIPTION: This 24-hour course is designed to train individuals in the use of the patrol rifle or carbine.
-This course will enable the first responder an option now becoming the standard in Law Enforcement.
-Some of the topics covered are rifle safety, marksmanship, zeroing procedures, firing positions, ballistics, reloading drills, malfunction drills, proper use of the rifle sling, basic tactics, low light engagements, and cover.
+This course will enable the first responder an option now becoming the standard in law enforcement.
+Some of the topics covered are rifle safety, marksmanship, firing positions, ballistics, reloading drills, malfunction drills, proper use of the rifle sling, basic tactics, low light engagements, and cover.
 Each attendee will be required to demonstrate proper usage and safe handling of the rifle.
 This class was previously called Firearms/Basic Rifle Carbine Operator.

 NOTE: This course meets the P.O.S.T. and Penal Code requirements per Section 33220(b) PC.